 Kara's long path to opening a Yoga Studio began in NYC with stints in International Comms, training at the International Center of Photography, and then working as a freelance photographer.
-Her fiancé convinced her to move to the Midwest (first Milwaukee and then to her beloved Chicago) and she eventually transitioned into Advertising where she found her stride and rose to Director of Project Management for a few Chicago agencies.
+Her fiancé convinced her to move to the Midwest (first Milwaukee and then to her beloved Chicago) and she eventually transitioned into Advertising where she found her stride and served as Director of Project Management for a few Chicago agencies.

 Kara has been practicing yoga since 1998.
-Since moving to Chicago in 2005, she’s practiced in studios across the city, eventually earning her 200-Hour Yoga Alliance Teacher Training certification in March 2024.
+Since moving to Chicago in 2005, she’s practiced in studios across the city, eventually earning her 200-Hour Yoga Teacher Certification in March 2024.
 She strives to develop athletic sequences that challenge you to play with the body, mind & spirit puzzle.
 She loves incorporating inversions and arm balances and trying to surprise you with unusual poses.
 When she’s not at the studio, she's shuttling kids to soccer and volleyball, or maybe even off the grid, climbing mountains in Alaska.

 Maria has been teaching yoga for over 20 years.
 She discovered yoga at a physically & mentally stressful time in her life and the effects on her health & wellness were so profound that she made it her vocation to teach.
 Maria infuses her classes with passion, creativity, and a spirit of playfulness and she sees every moment as an opportunity—to embrace life, to care for others, and to love without judgment.
 When not teaching yoga, you can find her at concerts, cooking for friends & family, and driving her vintage 1971 Buick Riviera around Southwest Mighigan.